mistval/node-fetch-cache/README.md

 The v4 version of this package has several breaking changes and new features.
 Please review the below details if you are upgrading from v3.

-### Node.js v14.14.0 is the lowest supported version
+### Node.js v14.14.0 is now the lowest supported Node.js version

 v4 will not work at all on Node.js versions below v14.14.0.
 Automated tests are run on v14.14.0, and the latest releases of v14, v16, v18, v20, and v21.